zimventures/TIL/_GitHubPages/codespaces.md

 </p>

 Out of the box, launching a Codespaces environment will give you a little 4 core machine with 8GB of RAM and 32GB of storage.
 More than enough for doing basic web development.
 However, the image that its running won't have all of the software we need in order to develop for our Jekyll site.
-Rather than installing the software each time we fire up a new Codespace, woudln't it be great if we could define it all in a Docerkfile and have GitHub use _THAT_ when launching a site?
+Rather than installing the software each time we fire up a new Codespace, wouldn't it be great if we could define it all in a Docerkfile and have GitHub use _THAT_ when launching a site?
 That's exactly what we're going to do in this tutorial.

 Let's get this party started. 🥳